-- In any given year, any individual directly involved with the planning and implementation of elections, (e.g. Elections Planning Group members), Elections Complaint Committee, Appellate Council, as well as University ASI-funded programs shall be prohibited from individually endorsing any candidate running for office.
-For the purposes of this Section, endorse shall mean any showing of support for a particular candidate, whether verbal, written (electronically or in print), appearance at events, or in any other form. - 2.
-Before an independent candidate, Presidential Ticket, or Interested Student can claim an endorsement from any individual or organization, they must turn in a signed Candidate Endorsement Letter on behalf of their endorser to the ASI Government Office no later than 12:00pm on the Friday before voting begins.
-Independent candidates and Presidential Ticket members may request a copy of the list of their endorsements after the submission deadline. - 3.
+- 2. In accordance with the responsibility of serving as a Board Member, currently serving ASI Board Members may not endorse any candidate, unless they are a candidate themselves. - 3.
+Before an independent candidate, Presidential Ticket, or Interested Student can claim an endorsement from any individual or organization, they must turn in a wet signed Candidate Endorsement Letter on behalf of their endorser to the ASI Government Office no later than 12:00pm on the Friday before voting begins.
+No faxed or scanned copies of Endorsement forms shall be accepted.
+Independent candidates and Presidential Ticket members may request a copy of the list of their endorsements after the submission deadline. - 4.
 It is the policy of the ASI to operate an "even playing field" on referenda or initiatives that are placed before students for a vote.
-This policy means that the ASI can take formal positions on elections concerning a referendum or an initiative, but it shall not allocate funding to support or oppose a position in such election unless an equal amount of funds are allocated to both sides of the issue.
-Before a candidate or Interested Student can claim endorsement from any individual or organization, they must turn in a signed Candidate Endorsement Letter on behalf of their endorser to the ASI Government Office.
+This policy means that ASI can take formal positions on elections concerning a referendum or an initiative, but it shall not allocate funding to support or oppose a position in such election unless an equal amount of funds are allocated to both sides of the issue.